v-pbartley/openhack-mc4h/Challenge-9/ReadMe.md

 # Challenge  - Export and Anonymize Data
+## Introduction

+Welcome to Challenge 9!

+In this challenge you will learn how to export anonymized data from the FHIR server.

+## Background

-The biostatistics program at AdventureWorks University regularly partners with Contoso Healthcare on medical research projects.
-They are interested in studying yearly Flu trends.
-Since the use case is academic and not for treatment, payment, or healthcare operations, the biostatisticians cannot have access to PHI.
-In this challenge you will review the data in your FHIR server, determine the minimal necessary data for the AdventureWorks University biostatisticans and export the data anonymized based on the HIPAA Safe Harbor specifications.
+Healthcare organizations and payors frequently partner with outside organizations for research projects.
+If the use case is acedemic and not for treatment, payment, or healthcare operations, the partner organizations cannot have access to PHI data.

 ## Learning Objectives
 By the end of the section you will be able to